Stroke symptoms, causes, and treat

 Keep your blood pressure in check to avoid an Infarction.

-Being at a healthy weight, eating a balanced diet, consuming less alcohol and salt,
+Eating a balanced diet, consuming less alcohol and salt,

 and exercising regularly will help you maintain healthy blood pressure.